iq-coryp/documentation-testing/pages/guides/order/adding-an-item-to-the-order.md

 * `Item.Quantity` - Amount of this Item in Stock, defaults to 0
 * `Item.SerialNumbers` - Serial numbers
 * `Item.SKU` - SKU for this Item
-* `Item.TrackingInformation` - Tracking information in the form of key-value pairs

 ##### Example